hyperlane-xyz/hips/HIP-1.md

 ### **Brief Summary / Abstract**

-Defines the specification for sovereign consensus, which puts control of the interchain security model in the hands of message recipients.
+Defines the specification for sovereign consensus and interchain security modules, which allows message recipients to configure their own security models.

 ### **Motivation**